m00nwtchr/cofd-miner/README.md

 # cofd-pdf-extract

 An application for extraction of Chronicles of Darkness game material from pdfs you own.
+Very much work in progress.

 ## Running from source